Summary

 req.end();

-With the returned datatype, you can get the total number of users and groups, and through sub-parameters, information on users and on groups: for users, their names, email addresses, etc.; for groups, a list of roles, permissions, and counts.
-The table below lists the first level parameters, and provides links to more through other datatypes:
+For the results, you can get the total number of users and groups, and through sub-parameters, information on users and on groups: for users, their names, email addresses, etc.; for groups, a list of roles, permissions, and counts.

 ParameterTypeRequiredDefaultStabilityDescription